TheRenegadeCoder/sample-programs/archive/w/wren/README.md

 Welcome to Sample Programs in Wren!
 To find documentation related to the Wren code in this repo, look [here.](https://sampleprograms.io/languages/wren)

-## Sample Programs List - 9/37 :disappointed:
+## Sample Programs List - 10/37 :thinking:

 In this section, we feature a list of completed and missing programs in Wren.
 See above for the current amount of completed programs in Wren.
 If you see a program that is missing and would like to add it, please submit an issue, so we can assign it to you.